 Neurotransmitters and their Role in Addiction and Substance Abuse

 Neurotransmitters are activated when a drug is used.
-The response of these important messengers to the drug used is what gives the ‘high’ experience connected to drug usage and ultimately causing addiction.
+The response of these important messengers to the drug used is what gives the ‘high’ experience connected to drug usage and ultimately causes addiction.
 The response of neurotransmitters varies from drug to drug, hence the reason the euphoric feeling differs.

 What Are Neurotransmitters?